 Informa Exhibitions Appoints Mark Temple-Smith as Managing Director of Fashion Exhibitions Business

-Informa Exhibitions has appointed Mark Temple-Smith to the managing director role of its fashion exhibitions business, a segment that includes WWDMAGIC, Coterie, Project and Project Womens.
+Informa Exhibitions has appointed Mark Temple-Smith to the role of managing director of its fashion exhibitions business, a segment that includes WWDMAGIC, Coterie, Project and Project Womens.
 The news follows the acquisition of UBM by business-to-business information services provider Informa PLC.

-Included in Temple-Smith's 20-year career are roles such as chief executive officer, Asia for Tarsus Group and managing director, Asia for ITE Group plc, where he expanded the company's Asian business from a start-up to some 50 exhibitions and more than 400 colleagues.
-Prior to his new appointment, Temple-Smith served as Informa Exhibitions' commercial director where he managed new growth initiatives for the EMEA and Americas businesses.
+Included in Temple-Smith’s 20-year career are roles such as chief executive officer, Asia, for the Tarsus Group and managing director, Asia, for the ITE Group plc, where he expanded the company’s Asian business from a startup to some 50 exhibitions and more than 400 employees.
+Prior to his new appointment, Temple-Smith served as Informa Exhibitions’ commercial director, where he managed new growth initiatives for Europe, the Middle East, Africa and the Americas businesses.

-“We are pleased to have Mark take on this essential role as we focus on rolling out such an initiative so important to the fashion marketplace and dedicating the right resources–management, technology and branding–to supporting our customers’ success," Informa Exhibitions Chief Executive Officer Charlie McCurdy said in a statement.
-"We believe the combination of Informa’s global approach to B2B events marketing and our customer-first focus, with UBM’s history and strength in fashion particularly in the US and Asia, is a powerful engine for growth in the fashion events market.”
+“We are pleased to have Mark take on this essential role as we focus on rolling out such an initiative so important to the fashion marketplace and dedicating the right resources—management, technology and branding—to supporting our customers’ success,” Informa Exhibitions Chief Executive Officer Charlie McCurdy said in a statement.
+“We believe the combination of Informa’s global approach to B2B [business-to-business] events marketing and our customer-first focus—with UBM’s history and strength in fashion, particularly in the U.S. and Asia—is a powerful engine for growth in the fashion-events market.”

 While discussing his new position, Temple-Smith expressed the potential for the company’s growth within the fashion-events segment.